ncareau/Mikro-Watch/README.md

 - `php mikro-watch daemon` will start a daemon pushing to influxdb each 10 sec.
   - `--timeout 5` or `-t 5` to change the timeout between calls in seconds.

-INstruction to install this application as a systemd service are located in the `mikrowatch.service` file.
+Instructions to install this application as a systemd service are located in the `mikrowatch.service` file.

 ## Note